ankit-rathi/Designing-Decision-Systems/chapters/16_Data_Platforms.md

 ---

-## Example Section — Data Platform Architecture in an Online Retail Company
+## Example — Data Platform Architecture in an Online Retail Company

 Consider how an online retail platform organizes its data infrastructure.